-- 1. Looked after children and those who were previously looked after but immediately after being looked after was adopted or became subject to a child arrangement order or special guardianship order.
-A looked after child is a child who is in the care of a local authority, or being provided with accommodation by a local authority in the exercise of their social services functions (definition used is in Section 22(1) of the Children Act 1989). - 2.
+- after were adopted or became subject to a child arrangements order or special guardianship order. - 3.4.1.1.
 Children with a particular medical condition.
 Applications submitted under this criterion must be accompanied by a medical declaration form (ASU75M) signed by the child's general practitioner or consultant confirming the condition, detailing the child's needs and specifying why, in their opinion, the preferred school is the only or most appropriate to meet the child's needs.
-All applications under this criterion will be assessed by the local authority to decide whether the child's needs can be met most appropriately by the preferred school. - 3.
-Children having a sibling at the preferred school at the time of admission. - 4.
-Children prioritised by distance measured in a straight line from a child's home to the preferred school's main entrance using methodology as determined by the Principal. - 5.
-Definitive tie breaker.
+All applications under this criterion will be assessed by the local authority to decide whether the child's needs can be met most appropriately by the preferred school - 3.4.1.2.
+Children having a sibling at the preferred school at the time of admission. - 3.4.2.
+Children prioritised by distance measured in a straight line from a child's home to the preferred school's main entrance using methodology as determined by the Principal

+3.5.
 In-year admissions

+- 3.5.1.
 Applications for in-year admissions are considered in the same way as those made at the beginning of the academic year and are dealt with in accordance the local authorities Fair Access Protocol.
-In-year admissions forms can be obtained from www.sandwell.gov.uk/schooladmissions
+In-year admissions forms can be obtained from [detail how these can be obtained]. - 3.5.2.
 Students included in the Fair Access Protocol will take precedence over those held on the waiting list.
-Once a student has been identified for admission to the academy under the Fair Access Protocol the academy will notify the local authority within seven calendar days of the decision to accept or refuse the student's admission.
+Once a student has been identified for admission to the academy under the Fair Access Protocol the academy will notify the local authority within seven calendar days of the decision to accept or refuse the student's admission. - 3.5.3.
 It the academy refuses entry, the local authority may request a direction from the Education Funding Agency (on behalf of the Secretary of State).
 The academy will set out its reasons for refusal in writing to the local authority within 15 calendar days (for CLA this is reduced to seven calendar days) and may make further representations directly to the EFA (these will be made within seven calendar days).
 The decision of the Secretary of State will be binding upon the academy.

+3.6.
 Unsuccessful applications

-The academy will inform the child's parent if a decision has been made to refuse their child a place at the academy for which they have applied, this will include the reason why admission was refused, information about the right to appeal, deadlines and contact details.
+- 3.6.1.
+The academy will inform the child's parent if a decision has been made to refuse their child a place at the academy for which they have applied, this will include the reason why admission was refused, information about the right to appeal, deadlines and contact details. - 3.6.2.
 A child is allowed to be on the academy waiting list while lodging an appeal and the appeal will not affect their position on the list.
 The decision of the appeals panel is binding on the academy.

-6. Sixth form admissions
+4. Sixth form admissions

-The process detailed in this section is for admissions for sixth form admissions.
-For further information on this process please contact Nicola Atkins: Assistant Principal for Post-16 and Work Related Learning.
+The process detailed in this section is for admissions to the sixth form.
+For further information on this process please contact Jo Locke (SENDC0) Joanna.locke@woacademy.co.uk

+4.1.
 Number of spaces